Clonephaze/DynamicPrompting2Umi-YAML-Converter/README.md

 ## Known Issues, things  you'll need to manually fix after running the script.
 So at the moment there are a few things I am still working on fixing through my script, and until I figure these out you will need to manually fix them.
-  - There are instances in files, usually larger files from testing, where "`\   \`" (2 backslashes with 3 spaces) show up in the output file.
-These can be removed with a replace all operation in a file editor like notepad++.
+  - In some cases, particularly with larger text files, you may encounter "`\   \`" (two backslashes with three spaces) in the output file.
+These can be easily eliminated using a "Replace All" operation in a file editor like Notepad++.
+(If anyone has a workaround for automating this process, please share it with me.
+Despite my attempts to incorporate a feature into the script to remove them, they still appear.)
   - If your original YAML file contains "`*`", they are culled by the script.
 Consequently, certain tags may not be converted accurately.
 For example, if you had something like "`__BoConstructions/*-scifi__`" in your original YAML file, it won't point to a working tag in the converted YAML file.
 Keep in mind that asterisks don't function in UmiAI for searching random tags.
 You'll need to specify the specific sci-fi elements you want for each instance where you call it.
 While I suggest making this adjustment before running the script, the choice is ultimately yours.

 ## Credits